 Federal Reserve Financial Services is committed to providing the answers and information you need.
 Answers to many of our customers most frequently asked questions can be found using the links below.

 If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.

 - What application cycle dates will be used in the testing environments?

 For Mondays through Fridays in the Depository Institution Testing (DIT) environment, the Fedwire® Funds Service and Fedwire Securities Service cycle date will be the current date.
 If you are testing on a Saturday in the DIT environment, the cycle date is the Friday before the test date.
 This information varies for Production Saturday’s test efforts; please refer to the Saturday production testing schedule for the appropriate cycle date.

 - What end-of-day reports are available in the testing environments?

-Please note: The Wholesale Testing Units require 48 hours notice for Statement Requests
+Please note: The Wholesale Testing Service require 48 hours notice for Statement Requests

 - Where do I find the Test Request Form?

 - What “MODE” should I use for weekday and Saturday production testings?

 The 'MODE' field should be 'TEST' for both the weekday TEST and Saturday Production testing.